sjrsimac/TrollHunter/README.md

 ## Open Problems

 * How will we handle posts that are deleted by the user?
-* How will we handle authors that their accounts, but not the post?
+* How will we handle authors that delete their accounts, but not the post?